 Map displays mine permits held by Blackjewel and Revelation Energy and their subsidiaries, based on Appalachian Voices research as of July 7, 2019.
 Map created by Matt Hepler.

-In addition, four permits take part in Virginia’s pool bond, which allows companies to post only a portion of the needed reclamation cost.
-Those four permits account for $2.8 million of Virginia’s pool bond, representing about 30% of the $9.2 million in the pool as of January 2019.
+In addition, five permits take part in Virginia’s pool bond, which allows companies to post only a portion of the needed reclamation cost.
+Those five permits are covered by $3.2 million in surety bonds, but they would also likely draw from the pool if the permits were forfeited.
+The Virginia pool bond currently holds about $9.2 million as of January 2019.

 We haven’t finished compiling data on reclamation and liability in Kentucky and West Virginia, but so far, it doesn’t look much better.
 There are about 1,300 acres in need of reclamation in West Virginia.
 We have only compiled a subset of Kentucky’s reclamation need, but so far there are 3,400 acres unreclaimed.
 Bonding programs across Appalachia have been chronically underfunded.
 That doesn’t bode well for taxpayers and state coffers in Kentucky and West Virginia, either.